 Support and Resistance

-What are Support and Resistance levels?
+What are Support and Resistance levels in crypto trading?

 Support and resistance are key concepts used in technical analysis of assets, including crypto assets.